-\textbf{All resource provided by generation of some form.} Of interest now is the extent to which above theory generalises to the more complex situation in which all capacity is provided by either conventional or variable generation, but in which storage is not present.
+Of interest now is the extent to which the above theory generalises to the more complex situation in which all capacity is provided by either conventional or variable generation, but in which storage is not present.
 There is then no scalar measure of capacity which is sufficient to determine either EEU or LOLE.
 We do, however, have the following result.

-\begin{proposition} Suppose that all capacity-providing resources are provided by some form of generation, and suppose further that, as the set~$\R$ of such resources is varied, there is a one-one correspondence between values of $\eeu(\R)$ and values of $\lole(\R)$.
+\begin{proposition} Suppose that all capacity is provided by some form of generation, and that this is reasonably continuously variable (see Section~\ref{sec:risk-metrics}).
+Suppose further that, as the set~$\R$ of such resources is varied, there is a one-one correspondence between values of $\eeu(\R)$ and values of $\lole(\R)$.
 Then the optimal set of resources~$\R$ minimising the overall economic cost~\eqref{eq:13} is again that which minimises the cost~$c(\R)$ of providing them subject to the constraint~\eqref{eq:15}. \end{proposition}

-A formal proof of Proposition~\ref{prop:one-one} is given in the appendix.
-The essence of the argument is that the existence of above one-one correspondence ensures that minimisation of $c(\R)$ subject to a constraint on $\eeu(\R)$ is equivalent to minimisation of $c(\R)$ subject to the corresponding constraint on $\lole(\R)$, thereby making it possible to ``pivot'' a criterion based on the former to one based on the latter.